Sitemap Editor: Plan Your Website Structure Before You Design

 When you select a category, SproutOS generates the relevant pages and adds them to your canvas.

-Dynamic Pages and Shop Pages are coming soon.
+Legal Pages, Site Extras, Dynamic Pages, and Shop Pages are coming soon.

 Managing Pages